arnaudguibbert/arnaudguibbert.github.io/README.md

 ```
 make deploy-local
 ```
-It will deploy the website locally at this [url](http://127.0.0.1:4000/).
+It will deploy the website locally at your local url [http://127.0.0.1:4000/](http://127.0.0.1:4000/).

 ### GitLab CICD deployment

-The website deployed on Gitlab CI is built by GitLab CI, following the steps defined in [.gitlab-ci.yml](./.gitlab-ci.yml).
+The website deployed on Gitlab is built through the GitLab CI, following the steps defined in [.gitlab-ci.yml](./.gitlab-ci.yml).